wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/create-the-business-app.md

 ## Prerequisites

-First, configure the [enterpise SSO IdP]() for your root organization.
+First, configure the [Organization SSO IdP](../configure-organization-idp) for your root organization.

 ## Register the business app